CDL Training

 The Pre-Trip Vehicle Inspection Test

 You need to complete a pre-trip inspection test to pass your CDL exam.
 The pre-trip is often viewed as one of the most challenging aspects of getting a CDL.
 However, like anything, practice makes perfect.
-You will have up to 50 minutes to complete a pre-trip vehicle inspection for the state examiner.
+While there isn’t generally a set time allowed to complete the pre-trip inspection test, according to Joe Smith, Director of Education for Driver Resource Center, it takes approximately 20-30 minutes.
 During the exam, you should identify each part and tell the examiner what you are looking for or inspecting.
 Below is an outline of each section of the pre-trip.
 Within each area, there are multiple parts you must identify.
 Once in school, you will receive a detailed pre-trip inspection checklist.
 You’ll have adequate time during training to get familiar with the process.
-Below is an outline of the different parts of a pre-trip
+Below is an outline of the different parts of a pre-trip.

 Tips on How to Pass the Pre-Trip Inspection Test